 The acknowledgment maintains that guests are not experiencing any symptoms of COVID-19, have not been in contact with someone with confirmed or suspected COVID-19 symptoms without a 14-day quarantine, and are not under any self-quarantine orders.

-We recently wondered what the case would be if a guest tested positive for COVID-19 or noticed symptoms during their Disney vacation.
-Now, we’ve spotted a note to the health acknowledgment that has even more answers to this question.
+But what happens if a guest tests positive for COVID-19 or notices symptoms during their Disney vacation?
+There’s a note to the health acknowledgment that has the answer to this question.

 The statement notes, “If at any point during their visit a Guest does not meet all of the above criteria, they and their traveling party will be required to isolate and may be relocated or asked to leave the property.”

 This is in line with our findings that Disney would handle COVID-19 situations on a case-by-case basis.
 If you have any concerns that you are in breach of the health acknowledgment while on your Disney trip, isolate and contact your hotel front desk or Guest Services.
 They should tell you what steps to take next.
 And if you’re looking to get a COVID-19 test when visiting Central Florida, we have all the details here.

 As always, stay tuned to DFB for the latest information from Disney World.